arjuner/Moonsmotors/README.md

 # Moonsmotors
-Heres the testing code for start jogging and stop jogging for Moons MBDV Motor and Driver solution
+Heres the testing scripts for start jogging and stop jogging for Moons MBDV Motor and Driver solution